noskisdead/dots/README.md

-# Welcome to noskisdead's Hyprland Dotfiles!
+# Welcome to noskisdead's Hyprland Configuration!

 This repository contains my personal **Hyprland** dotfiles.
 They are tailored for **Arch Linux**; however, they might work on other Arch-based distros as well.
 ![Home!](https://raw.githubusercontent.com/noskisdead/dots/refs/heads/master/assets/home.png)